f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-16.04-Vritual-Python/Readme.md

 ## Getting Started

-To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch), launch your VM  and run the following coomands in order in to youe VM terminal.
+To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch), launch your VM  and run the following commands in order in to your VM terminal.

 ```
 sudo apt-get install git -y